pandas-dev/pandas/doc/source/io.rst

   Set to ``None`` for no decompression.

   .. versionadded:: 0.18.1 support for 'zip' and 'xz' compression.

-thousands : str, default ``None``
+  .. versionchanged:: 0.24.0 'infer' option added and set to default. thousands : str, default ``None``
   Thousands separator.
 decimal : str, default ``'.'``